Disney Television Animation: 2017–present: Animation resurgence, reboots, spin-offs of iconic properties and expansion

+In 2015, a reboot of DuckTales was announced for Disney XD being the studio's first ever reboot.
 In 2016, Disney XD greenlit Big City Greens (then titled Country Club).
-Disney announced Milo Murphy's Law for Disney XD that same year, alongside Big Hero 6: The Series and a reboot of DuckTales as early as 2015 becoming the first reboot of the studio.
+Disney announced Milo Murphy's Law for Disney XD that same year, alongside Big Hero 6: The Series.

-However, to renovate marketing, Disney ceased production of all original shows for Disney XD.
-The last shows created were Pickle and Peanut, Future-Worm! and Billy Dilley's Super-Duper Subterranean Summer were all announced, as early as 2014, but would air in the sequential years.
+However, to renovate marketing, Disney slowed production of all original shows for Disney XD, moving most Disney XD originals to the main Disney Channel.
+The last shows to air on Disney XD as Disney XD originals were Star Wars Resistance beginning with its second season, DuckTales, and Big Hero 6: The Series.
+The latter two moved back to Disney XD from the main channel for their third seasons, both of which premiered in 2020.
+The final show that was exclusively on Disney XD was Billy Dilley's Super-Duper Subterranean Summer in 2017.

 Since 2017, the studio has collaborated with Walt Disney Imagineering and Disney Parks, Experiences and Products in providing character designs and animation for various attractions in Disneyland Resort, Walt Disney World and Disney Cruise Line from the Mickey Mouse universe and The Disney Afternoon.
 These include Mickey & Minnie's Runaway Railway in 2020, Aqua-Mouse, a water coaster for the Disney Wish in 2021, the Disney Treasure for 2024 and the Disney Destiny for 2025, DuckTales: World Showcase Adventure for EPCOT in 2022 and the Mickey's Toontown refurbishment in 2023.
 In April 2025, Disney Live Entertainment announced a live-stage show for Disney's California Adventure "Mickey Mouse Clubhouse Live!" based on the Mickey Mouse Clubhouse franchise.

+In Summer 2022, the studio started a collaboration with Walt Disney Imagineering and Disney Yellow Shoes in providing redesings and animations of several characters from Walt Disney Animation Studios, Pixar Animation Studios, The Muppets Studio and Imagineering for the Walt Disney World passholder magnets.

-Beginning in 2018, several productions from the studio have gotten live-action adaptations by the Disney Channel Original Movies and Walt Disney Pictures sister studios, including a Kim Possible live action film which premiered on Disney Channel in 2019 and Chip 'n Dale: Rescue Rangers as a live-action animation hybrid film on Disney+ in 2022.
-In October 2023, it was reported that Atomic Monster and Disney Television Studios were developing a Gargoyles live-action series for Disney+.
+Beginning in 2018, several productions and characters from the studio have gotten live-action adaptations by the Disney Channel Original Movies and Walt Disney Pictures sister studios, including a Kim Possible live action film which premiered on Disney Channel in 2019 and Chip 'n Dale: Rescue Rangers as a live-action animation hybrid film on Disney+ in 2022.
 In December 2024, Kiara and Kion from The Lion King II: Simba's Pride and The Lion Guard got adapted in the photorealistically animated prequel film Mufasa: The Lion King.
+In August 2026, it was announced that the Lilo & Stitch: The Series character Angel will debut in Lilo & Stitch 2 slated for a May 2028 release.